rails/rails/guides/source/active_record_migrations.md

 Therefore, it's advisable to complement the AR pattern with database-level constraints where appropriate.
-These constraints should have their counterparts explicitly defined in your code using associations and validations to ensure data integrity across both application and database layers
+These constraints should have their counterparts explicitly defined in your code using associations and validations to ensure data integrity across both application and database layers.

 [foreign key constraints]: #foreign-keys